LuuppiChan/luupycards/README.md

 - Show question number
 - Max multiple choice options
 - Lives for Survive!
-- Fuzzy select percentage (Requires you to have the fuzzywuzzy module or use the venv)
+- Fuzzy select percentage (Requires you to have the fuzzywuzzy module)
 #### I'll note more things here later.
 - FOSS